 Some of the nations interested in attracting the digital nomad are the African island nation of Mauritius and the Caribbean islands of Barbados, Antigua, and Bermuda.
 All launched one-year digital nomad visas recently.
 Preliminary charges can vary from a few hundred dollars to a few thousand depending on the country in question.

 Barbados was first in mid-July with its 12-month Welcome Stamp program.
-In September, foreign freelancers and entrepreneurs in the Indonesian island of Bali were pushing for the government to grant them digital visas.
+In September, foreign freelancers and entrepreneurs on the Indonesian island of Bali were pushing for the government to grant them digital visas.

 When you think about it, it’s not as odd as it may sound.
-Tourism was hurt bad during 2020 and 2021 may not be a whole lot better from current predictions.
+Tourism was hurt bad during 2020 and 2021 may not be a whole lot better than current predictions.

-Unsurprisingly then, normally busy tourism destinations are bending over backward to attract the digital nomad and remote worker to their shores.
-No quarantines or frequent visa renewals required.
+Unsurprisingly then, normally busy tourism destinations are bending over backward to attract the digital nomad and remote workers to their shores.
+No quarantines or frequent visa renewals are required.
 Holiday destinations are now pitching themselves as safe and fun beachfront WeWorks.

 The digital nomad is the new tourist.
-And this tourist is the kind who stays on.
+And this tour is the kind that stays on.

 The package includes an upgrade to a bigger villa with a study kitted out with a printer and office supplies.